ver7ici/JobTracker/README.md

 ## Development server

 Run `npm run start` to host the dev server.
-CRUD server must also be running on the same host.
+CRUD server must also be running on the same host on port 3001.